 All enrolled on-campus students are issued a RMCAD student identification (ID) card.
 In order to maintain a safe and secure campus environment, all students must retain their student ID throughout their enrollment.
-Students ID cards are used for door access on campus.
+Student ID cards are used for door access on campus.
 Students may be requested to show their ID by College Agents.
 Photographs for student ID cards are initially taken during New Student Orientation and students are expected to retain the card for the duration of their enrollment at the College.
-On campus students should expect a $10 replacement fee for new ID cards, which may be ordered through the TECHBAR.
+On-campus students should expect a $10 replacement fee for new ID cards, which may be ordered through the TECHBAR.
 At the start of each academic term in which they are enrolled, students must obtain a validation decal from the TECHBAR to be affixed to the ID card.
-Students in financial arrears with the College may be denied the validation decal, and subsequently the privileges and access associated with the student ID card.
-A valid student ID card is necessary to access campus buildings, check out technology materials from the TECHBAR and to check out books or other materials from the Library/Resource Center.
-Additionally, several art supplies stores, museums, sporting venues, movie theaters and other businesses offer reduced rates or discounts for individuals presenting a valid student ID card.
+Students in financial arrears with the College may be denied the validation decal, and subsequently, the privileges and access associated with the student ID card.
+A valid student ID card is necessary to access campus buildings, check out technology materials from the TECHBAR, and check out books or other materials from the Library/Resource Center.
+Additionally, several art supplies stores, museums, sporting venues, movie theaters, and other businesses offer reduced rates or discounts for individuals presenting a valid student ID card.

 Verification of Student Identity in Online Learning